 Hello and welcome new followers!
 If you haven’t noticed, right now I seem to only really be posting things about the state of Hawai’i (usually O’ahu or Honolulu specifically).
 I’m planning on changing all of that very soon!
-In this post I explain the travel route I plan on taking over the next several years.
+In this post I explain the travel route I plan on taking over the next several years and which countries I’m going to.
 Who knows long it’ll take?

 Originally (like when I first planned this out in middle school) I thought it would only last a year.
 Once I created a list of countries to go to I put how long I’d spend in each one.
 I underestimated it thinking I’d add more later once it added up to less than a year.
 It added up to 400 days even.
 That wasn’t good.
 Not only was that more than a year but I had only put a few days in each country I wanted to visit!
 I quickly ditched the time limit and decided to just go my own pace with this itinerary.

 I have a family member that lives near there so while I’m visiting there I plan on seeing the city.
 I’ve been there once before but only for a day back in 8th grade.
 I’d love to see more of it.
 I’ll be back in Honolulu before I know it though.
 It’s only a temporary visit.
 I also have family further up the east coast so I’m thinking I’ll see a little more of that too.

 Marshall Islands, specifically Kwajalein and maybe Majuro

 My dad “accidentally” visited this little nation thousands of miles from anything in the South Pacific several years ago.
 He had so many awesome stories from there I know I have to see it for myself.
 Very few flights go over there but thankfully I have a military ID, meaning I can take a MAC flight through space available and just go whenever they have room.
 Unfortunatly the public (me) only gets to find out when this is happening 3 days in advance so this is a tricky place to travel to!
 Unless I want to spend 2 grand on going there and back again (no thanks!)